dankelley/dek_blog/_posts/2024-02-08-using-rda-as-notebook.md

 planning it out in advance.
 My approach is to use a saw before a plane, a plane before sandpaper, and so on.

+**UPDATE 2024-02-09.** I am going to make a package for this, to save having to copy the code from one spot to another, and doing `source()` in code that uses it.
+While I'm at it, I'll invent a scheme where you can specify which RDA file to use at the start of your script, and then don't need to name it in calls to e.g. `saveRda()`.
+The natural name for the package seems to be `rdan`, for RDA-notebook (also for "arrh Dan", as a pirate might say.)

 ### Example

 Here's an example of why I made this.
 I like how I can insert comments in